pesto-students/exercise-template/README.md

   - For example — if the question is to code `add` function, then `add.js` should contain the implementation and `add.test.js` should contain the test cases.
   - For some questions, test cases are provided. **For questions where test cases are missing, you need to add them.**
   - Write tests for all the questions using [Jest](https://jestjs.io/)
-- For daily exercises the pull request should be created before 8 PM (IST) the next day.
+- For daily exercises the pull request should be created before 5 PM (IST) the next day.
-- For long exercises the pull request should be created before 8 PM (IST) on Monday.
+- For long exercises the pull request should be created before 5 PM (IST) on Monday.
 - Your homework will not be counted as complete if the pull request is not created within the above time frame.

 ## Note

-- **One** question per Pull Request
-- Each Pull Request should have code only related to that question
+- **Do not merge your code in master branch**
+- Pull request should contain only solutions to problems given for a day.
+It should not have any file for other days solution.
+- For Every Pull Request, It is mandatory for you to add your cohort members and instructor as reviewer.
+Cohort member should only be added as reviewer post submission deadline.
+- Do not add cohort members as reviewers in Assessment pull requests.
 - If you have changes related to `babel` etc. please create a separate PR for that and merge it